 - House arrest with the requirement to wear an ankle monitor to track your movements

-Possible DUI or DWI Defenses in New Jersey
+Possible DUI or DWI defenses in Essex County, New Jersey

 - Health issues: A medical condition that causes you to drive in a manner similar to how a person drives when impaired could be a legitimate reason to dismiss the case against you.